jonnyweatherly/aajonusnet/md/QNA/Q&A Of November 27, 2005.md

 A: Okay when I talk about blood type, it's strictly acid or alkaline type that's all I'm talking about.
-I'm not talking about A, B, A positive, A negative or H negative...Its the blood acidity type I'm talking about.
+I'm not talking about A, B, A positive, A negative or RH negative or RH positive...Its the blood acidity type I'm talking about.
 You're either a high alkaline or your a high acidic blood type or you're a neutral type.
 If you're - like I spell it out in the book - if you're lean and have a lot of energy and you hold a tan well you've got very acidic blood.
 You need to eat less red meat and more white meat thats the only difference.

-Q: and if you eat the red, what happens?
+Q: And if you eat the red, what happens?

-A: you're likely to get more hyper-active, get too thin, even thinner, not able to put on weight and you might be a real jerk. (audience laughs), impatient and irritable.
+A: You're likely to get more hyper-active, get too thin, even thinner, not able to put on weight and you might be a real jerk. (audience laughs), impatient and irritable.